gamedev44/HOP/README.md

 # 👋 Welcome all Dev's!
 This project contains the foundation for **HØP** - A Discord Alternative, created by **Asterisk**.

-I’ve created this browser-based application to address the ongoing concerns with Discord's increasing costs, questionable user privacy practices, and overall management.
-If you believe in making a change, you have the power—and the obligation—to do so.
-That's why I, **Asterisk**, have developed **HOP**.
+I’ve created this application to address the ongoing concerns with Discord's increasing costs, questionable user privacy practices, and overall management.
+If you believe in making a change, and you have the power then you have the obligation to do so.
+That's why I, **Asterisk**, have started to further develop **HØP**. ive already made a very simple yet crude proof of [Concept Web Version](https://hop-socialize.w3spaces.com/) to the Real Deal fullstack application.

 ## Key Features